6 ways to play an E sus 2 chord on guitar

 Wrapping up

-I hope this helped you broaden your understanding of how to play an E sus 2 guitar chord.
-You can also try applying these shapes to other chords by shifting them on the same string.
+I hope this helped you understand how to play an E sus 2 guitar chord or learn new ways of playing it.
+You can also try shifting the shapes that have all fretted notes to play other sus 2 chords on the same string.

 All the best,